 B.A., French Literature, Université Paris IV-La Sorbonne; M.A., Political Science and International Studies, Institut d'Études Politiques de Paris.

-Julien Suaudeau is the Coordinator of the Non-Intensive Language sequence in French.
+Julien Suaudeau is the Coordinator of the Non-Intensive Language sequence in French and the Director of Film Studies.
 He is the author of four novels: Dawa (2014), Le Français (2015), Ni le feu ni la foudre (2016), Le Sang noir des hommes (2019).
 His fiction work focuses on contemporary France seen through the lenses of colonial and postcolonial history, immigration, laïcité, terrorism, and socioeconomic inequalities.
 His books explore the blind spots of the Great French Narrative, in search of repressed voices and counter-accounts.

 Suaudeau also writes about France and the Americas on Slate.fr.
 In the U.S., he lectures frequently as a guest speaker on the topic of connecting American students and teachers with the multiplicity of French identities and the francophone world.
 As a filmmaker, he has directed documentaries and short fiction films, and has published extensively on film history, film theory and French cinema in Positif.
 His most recent book,

 Le Spectateur zéro (2020) is a conversation with film editor Yann Dedet, who worked with François Truffaut and Maurice Pialat.

 Suaudeau studied at Sciences Po (Institut d’Etudes Politiques) and La Sorbonne (Université Paris IV).
 He has taught French both at the high school and the college level.
 He currently teaches the non-intensive sequence as well as creative writing and film.